 APA Table of Contents (6th Edition) | Format & Examples

-If you include a table of contents in an APA style paper or thesis, make sure it adheres to general APA format guidelines.
+If you include a table of contents in an APA style research paper, dissertation or thesis, make sure it adheres to general APA format guidelines.
 You can automatically create the table of contents by applying APA heading styles in Word.

 APA format guidelines for the table of contents

 In a thesis or dissertation, the table of contents comes between your abstract and your introduction.
 It should be written in the same font and size as the rest of your text (usually 12 pt Times New Roman).
 At the top of the page, write Contents, centered and in bold.

 In APA Style, you can use up to five levels of headings, each with its own formatting style.
 In the table of contents, you should include all level 1 and 2 headings, left-aligned and formatted as plain text.
 Level 2 headings are indented.

 Including lower-level headings in the table of contents is optional.
 Add an additional indent for each level.
 If you have a lot of headings in your text, you may not be able to include them all – your table of contents should not be more than two pages long in total.

 How to generate a table of contents in Word